 Communication

 Creative play also helps children develop communication skills.
-For example, if they are pretend playing with others, they must communicate with their playmates to make the story work.
+For example, if they are engaging in pretend play with others, they must communicate with their playmates to make the story work.
 This involves taking turns, listening, and speaking.

 Critical Thinking

-This type of play also provides plenty of opportunities for making decisions and choosing between options.
+This type of play also provides plenty of opportunities to make decisions and choose between options.
 For example, your child might have to decide what story to tell or what character to pretend to be.

 Having to make these types of decisions helps them learn to think critically about the world around them and examine their choices.